What is this medication?

-Take this medicine by mouth with a glass of water.
-Follow the directions on the prescription label.
-Do not cut, crush or chew this medicine.
+Take this medication by mouth with a glass of water.
+Take it as directed on the prescription label.
+Do not cut, crush or chew this medication.
 Swallow the tablets whole.
-Take this medicine with food.
-Avoid taking antacids within 4 hours of taking this medicine.
-It is best to separate these medicines by at least 4 hours.
-Take your medicine at regular intervals.
-Do not take it more often than directed.
-Take all of your medicine as directed even if you think you are better.
-Do not skip doses or stop your medicine early.
+Take it with food.
+Do not take it more than directed.
+Take all of this medication unless your care team tells you to stop it early.
+Keep taking it even if you think you are better.

 Overdosage: If you think you have taken too much of this medicine contact a poison control center or emergency room at once.

 NOTE: This medicine is only for you.
 Do not share this medicine with others.